GoogleCloudPlatform/enterprise-knowledge-solution/README.md

   -d postgres
 ```

-6. Grant permissions to another user on the schema `eks`, usually the user is `postgres` which is already built in:
+6. Grant permissions to another user on the schema `eks`, usually the user is `postgres` which is already built-in:

 ```sql
 GRANT ALL ON SCHEMA eks to postgres;